-32. Assist the Contractor with organizing and conducting Owner training sessions.
+32. Assist the contractor with organizing and conducting Owner training sessions.

-- Verify the Contractor organizes the vendor training required by the specifications. - Determine attendance requirements via communication with the Owner's Plant Operations Training Coordinator. - Propose training schedules for Owner approval. - Notify Owner's personnel of each training session and track their attendance through completion. - Develop an outline style training document generally describing each major system, areas served etc. that will assist maintenance personnel in becoming familiar with each system. - Provide system "overview" training in conjunction with equipment-specific training. - Document each training session (trainer, attendance, date, time, location, and brief report).
+- Verify the contractor organizes the vendor training required by the specifications. - Determine attendance requirements via communication with the Owner's Plant Operations or UMHHC training coordinator. - Propose training schedules for Owner approval. - Notify Owner's personnel of each training session and track their attendance through completion. - Develop an outline style training document generally describing each major system, areas served etc. that will assist maintenance personnel in becoming familiar with each system. - Verify that vendors conducting training sessions are fully knowledgeable and prepared to provide thorough training sessions.
+If a training session is found to be inadequate, insist the session be cancelled and rescheduled. - Provide system "overview" training in conjunction with equipment-specific training. - Document each training session (trainer, attendance, date, time, location, and brief report). - 33.
+If the project is pursuing the LEED Credit "Enhanced Commissioning", develop a systems manual. - 34.
+Perform commissioning closeout. - Review and approve the final commissioning manual submittal. - Verify that all project commissioning requirements have been met.

-- 33. Perform commissioning closeout. - Review and approve the final Commissioning Manual submittal. - Verify that all project commissioning requirements have been met. - 34.
-Generate and issue a Final Commissioning Report in accordance with the Commissioning and Plan Review Procedure entitled "Commissioning Reports". - 35.
-If the project is pursuing LEED 2009 IEQ Credit 7.2 Thermal Comfort-Verification, facilitate an Occupant Thermal Comfort Survey. - Notify the AEC Sustainability Team of Substantial Completion and provide them with the Facility Manager's contact information. - 1.
-Eight months after Substantial Completion, the Sustainability Team will ask the Facility Manager for an e-mail list of the building's full time occupants. - 2.
-The Team will e-mail an Occupant Thermal Comfort Survey to the building's full time occupants.
-Response time will be limited to ten working days. - 3.
-The Team will collate and summarize the responses, and submit their summary to the CxA and Facility Manager. - If the survey responses indicate 20 percent or more of the occupants are uncomfortable, determine if the building is operating outside of the environmental conditions in the OPR. - If the building is operating outside of the environmental conditions in the OPR, coordinate with the Facility Manager and Maintenance Staff, and implement a corrective action plan. - Document the survey results and corrective actions taken in the Systems Manual. - 36.
-If the project is pursuing LEED 2009 EA Credit 3 Enhanced Commissioning, review the project's operation and maintenance approximately nine to ten months after Substantial Completion. - Review the results of the Occupant Thermal Comfort Survey and any corrective actions taken. - Review the operation and maintenance of building systems with the Maintenance Staff and occupants.
-Identify systems and equipment not being operated or maintained in accordance with the OPR and BOD, and document them in the Systems Manual. - Identify deficiencies requiring Contractor correction and facilitate their correction before expiration of the project's warranty. - Document in the Systems Manual any deficiencies not being corrected.
+- 35. Generate and issue a final commissioning report within 30 days of Substantial Completion.
+If commissioning activities are not complete at this time, issue a supplement to the final Cx report when commissioning is finished. - 36.
+If the project is pursuing the LEED Credit "Thermal Comfort-Verification", facilitate an occupant thermal comfort survey. - Notify the AEC Sustainability Team of Substantial Completion and provide them with the Facility Manager's contact information. - Eight months after Substantial Completion, the Sustainability Team will ask the Facility Manager for an e-mail list of the building's full time occupants. - The Team will e-mail an occupant thermal comfort survey to the building's full time occupants.
+Response time will be limited to ten working days. - The Team will collate and summarize the responses, and submit their summary to the CxA and Facility Manager. - If the survey responses indicate 20 percent or more of the occupants are uncomfortable, determine if the building is operating outside of the environmental conditions in the OPR. - If the building is operating outside of the environmental conditions in the OPR, coordinate with the Facility Manager and maintenance staff, and implement a corrective action plan. - Document the survey results and corrective actions taken in the systems manual. - 37.
+If the project is pursuing the LEED Credit "Enhanced Commissioning", review the project's operation and maintenance approximately nine to ten months after Substantial Completion. - Review the results of the occupant thermal comfort survey and any corrective actions taken. - Review the operation and maintenance of building systems with the maintenance staff and occupants.
+Identify systems and equipment not being operated or maintained in accordance with the OPR and BOD, and document them in the systems manual. - Identify deficiencies requiring contractor correction and facilitate their correction before expiration of the project's warranty. - Document in the systems manual any deficiencies not being corrected.